MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 Users will see search results from:

-- Sites that have an associated segment that matches that of the user and the user has access permission to the site.
+- Sites that have an associated segment that matches the user's segment and the user has access permission to the site.
 - Sites that don't have associated segments if they have access to the site.

-## Effects of changing segments and policies
+## Effects of changing information barriers policies and user segments

-If a SharePoint site owner’s segment changes, the user won't be able to access the site if their segment doesn't match any of the segments associated with the site.
-A SharePoint admin must associate the user's new segment with the site.

-If an information barriers policy administrator changes an existing policy, the change may impact the compatibility of the segments associated with a site.
+If a compliance administrator changes an existing policy, the change may impact the compatibility of the segments associated with a site.
 For example, segments that were once compatible may no longer be compatible.
 A SharePoint admin must change the segments associated with an affected site accordingly.

+If a SharePoint site owner’s segment changes, the user won't be able to access the site if their segment doesn't match any of the segments associated with the site.
+To allow the user to access the site, a SharePoint admin must associate the user's new segment with the site.

 ## Known issues